2026 Investment outlook webinar

 Key takeaways

-Improved corporate earnings expectations lifted the S&P 500 and other major equity markets to new all-time highs in 2025.
-Despite elevated inflation as tariff costs work through the economy, and some labor market weakness, consumer spending remains solid.
-Nevertheless, it’s important that investors actively navigate a broad spectrum of opportunities and risks across today’s capital markets.
+Improving corporate earnings expectations pushed the S&P 500 and other major equity markets to new all-time highs in 2025.
+1 Inflation remains elevated as tariff costs work through the economy, and the labor market has shown some weakness, 2 yet consumer spending continues to hold up.
+3 In this environment, investors can still pursue meaningful long-term progress – but they benefit most when they pair optimism with discipline and a clear plan.

-To achieve better long-term returns, we encourage you to establish a plan, diversify your holdings, and stay invested.
-Solid economic fundamentals, rising corporate earnings growth, and ongoing policy stimulus present opportunities to capitalize on growth-sensitive and inflation-sensitive assets.
-However, remain alert to risks such as slower hiring, persistent inflation, tariff uncertainty, and geopolitical tensions.
+A practical way to pursue better long-term results is to commit to a plan, diversify across asset types, and stay invested through changing headlines.
+Solid economic fundamentals, rising corporate earnings growth, and ongoing policy stimulus create opportunities across equities, fixed income, and real assets.
+At the same time, investors should remain alert to slower hiring, persistent inflation, tariff uncertainty, and geopolitical tensions that can quickly reshape market leadership.

 Rob Haworth, senior investment strategy director for U.S. Bank Asset Management Group